Textualize/textual/docs/guide/testing.md

 A test using this package saves a snapshot (in this case, an SVG screenshot) of a running Textual app to disk.
 The next time the test runs, it takes another snapshot and compares it to the previously saved one.
-If the snapshots differ, the test fails, and you can view side-by-side diff showing the visual change.
+If the snapshots differ, the test fails, and you can view a side-by-side diff showing the visual change.

 #### Installation